 The Ventilatory Efficiency slope is demonstrative of how hard a subject must breathe in order to eliminate CO2.
 It is the major link between the circulatory and ventilatory response to exercise.
-During exercise initiation, VE/VCO2 typically decreases due to improved ventilation perfusion matching.
-Throughout exercise, both minute ventilation and CO2 increase in order to maintain acid base status.
+During exercise initiation, VE/VCO2 typically decreases due to improved ventilation-perfusion matching.
+Throughout the performance of exercise, both minute ventilation and CO2 increase in order to maintain acid-base status.

 - Often measured at the VAT and can be used in submaximal tests

-- Increased slope represents less efficient CO2 elimination
+- AN increased slope represents less efficient CO2 elimination

 - Normal VE/VCO2 <35

-- Often elevated in patients with heart failure, as their ventilation is higher for any given amount of CO2.
+- It is often elevated in patients with heart failure, as their ventilation is higher for any given amount of CO2.

 Respiratory Exchange Ratio: RER

 It represents the metabolic exchange of gases in the tissues and is dependent on fuel utilization used for cellular metabolism.
 It is the ratio of CO2 elimination over O2 consumption.
 RER is mainly used as part of the criteria to measure a maximal effort.